dunefskychadwick/dunefskychadwick.github.io/fiveyearplan.md

 -----------------------------------------------------

 **Steps to Complete My Five Year Plan**
+1. Graduate from UNCG.
-1. Complete my internship at WCPL.
+2. Complete my internship at WCPL.
-2. Transition into a Librarian 1 role.
+3. Transition into a Librarian 1 role.
-3. Create partnerships with the local community.
+4. Create partnerships with the local community.
-4. Bring local history and LBGTQIA+ issues into the public library that I will be working at.
+5. Bring local history and LBGTQIA+ issues into the public library that I will be working at.
-5. Transition into a Librarian 2 role.
+6. Transition into a Librarian 2 role.

 -----------------------------------------------------